apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Is it possible to dynamically configure: true

-Is it a configuration item unique to the Master FE node: true

 ### `enable_storage_policy`

 Whether to enable the Storage Policy feature.
 This feature allows users to separate hot and cold data.
 This feature is still under development.
 Recommended for test environments only.